-For the electric furnace, the mass of the Lennox was normalized down to the mass of the electric furnace in BIRDS, a unit currently on the market.21 Data for the blower motor were provided by Yang (2008).
+For the electric furnace, the mass of the Lennox was normalized down to the mass of the electric furnace in BIRDS, a unit currently on the market.21 Data for the blower motor were provided by Yang, Zmeureanu et al. (2008).
 Table 4-30 presents the bill of materials with data adjustments.